0

 Covent Garden - 32 Henrietta St, London WC2E 8NA

-Friends Matt and Rob first came up with the idea for their seafood business when shucking oysters at Matt's wedding and their Covent Garden restaurant has doubled in size since opening.
+Friends Matt and Rob first came up with the idea for their seafood business when shucking oysters at Matt's wedding, and their Covent Garden restaurant is one of the best places for oysters in Covent Garden.
 Sit up at the counter and enjoy watching oysters being shucked in front of you.
-There are numerous ways to have them - including with champonzu, wasabi and shiso or cooked in a tempura batter with Champagne aioli and smoked herring caviar.
+There are numerous ways to have them - with dressings including XO, ponzu or whisky sour.
+If this is booked up, try their restaurant around the corner, Thirty7, where you can also get an oyster platter.

 J Sheekey